 Written and Photographed by Juliet Blankespoor

 Need to get your urinary tract back on track?
-This tea blend is helpful for addressing the symptoms and the root cause (primarily, bacterial infection) of urinary tract infections (UTIs).
+Goldenrod tea is helpful for addressing the symptoms and root cause (primarily bacterial infection) of urinary tract infections (UTIs).
 The herbs in this formula soothe inflamed urinary mucosal membranes through their demulcent, astringent, and anti-inflammatory actions.
 They are also antimicrobial as well as diuretic—they help flush out bacteria by promoting urination.

 Most UTIs are caused by bacteria found in the vagina or genitourinary tract (much rarer) but sometimes they are caused by a sexually transmitted infection (STI).
 If you have had unprotected sex, or your partner has potentially had unprotected sex, you’ll want to rule out an STI as the cause of infection.

-Safety and Contraindications: Goldenrod can be overly drying as a beverage or tonic tea for people with a dry constitution, as it is diuretic, astringent, and decongestant.
+Safety and Contraindications: Goldenrod tea can be overly drying as a beverage when used topically for people with a dry constitution, as it is diuretic, astringent, and decongestant.
 Short-term usage shouldn’t be a problem.
 Do not use in pregnancy.
 Although rare, goldenrod has caused allergic contact dermatitis after both handling and oral administration.1 Those with Asteraceae allergies should exercise caution with goldenrod.
 If you are harvesting your own goldenrod, be sure to gather only true Solidago species because there are deadly look-alikes (please see my in-depth article on goldenrod for details).

 Herbs for UTIs (Urinary Tract Infections):